Functions & Recursion

 }

 The prototype tells the compiler the function exists, its return type, and its parameter types.
-Without it, calling add before its definition causes a compiler error or implicit declaration warning.
-Dr. Steiner requires explicit prototypes — always declare before main, define after.
+Without it, calling add before its definition causes an implicit-declaration warning under -Wall and can silently pick the wrong return type.
+Always declare before main, define after.

 x = 99;